This post may contain affiliate links from which i can earn a commission

-Once we enter perimenopause we are aware we may have to deal with some of the usual symptoms that this time of life brings such as hot flushes, night sweats and weight gain.
+Once we enter perimenopause we know we may have to deal with some of the usual symptoms that this time of life brings such as hot flushes, night sweats and weight gain.
 But there are some other symptoms that many women don’t realise may become part of their lives while going through menopause.

 In our 20’s 30’s and 40’s we can be brimming with confidence.
 When you get that job you wanted, open your first business, buy a house, have a child, do your taxes.